javorkk/string2shape/README.md

 To switch to CUDA or TBB right-click on the project in Visual Studio, go to CUDA C++ -> Host -> Preprocessor Definitions and set THRUST_DEVICE_SYSTEM=THRUST_DEVICE_SYSTEM_CUDA (or ..._TBB)
 The same can be done with cmake via USE_OPENMP

-After succesfull build, the code can be tested by running the "tests" project (see tests/main.cu). or in a python 2.7 environment by running for example
+After succesfull build, the code can be tested by running the "tests" project (see tests/main.cu). or in a python 2.7 environment by running the following:

 Generate new shape variants using: augment_dataset.py